jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 + *Saturation*.
 Constraints places on service resources

 ### Anomaly detection
+Services can be analyzed from a latency perspective to identify unreachable endpoints and permanent changes and spikes in  latency.

 For example, we can autonomously identify anomalous microservices' latencies by dynamically choosing temporal features, predict memory leaks ahead of time before impacting systems, or finding rare message entries in service logs with billions records.
 We applies all these techniques to real-time data streams.